 At the beginning of Halo 3, the Arbiter is introduced in the first level along with Sergeant Johnson.
 For all general purposes the Arbiter plays no significant role gameplay wise, he will assist on you on certain missions but that is the extent of his contribution and the Arbiter is a non playable character in the Halo 3.
 However, he is by default the leader of the Elites and the Covenant Separatists.
 He accompanies Master Chief to the Ark and for the Prophets betrayal he seeks to kill Truth.
 He accomplishes that along with the Master Chief's help and also helps in stopping Gravemind and the flood by setting off the ring over the Ark.
 He is last seen crashing on Earth, as his front part of the ship gets through the portal in one piece.
 He is present at the "memorial" on Earth and is seen leaving for the Elite home world of Sanghelios.

 The Covenant is a collection of alien races ruled by the Prophets that have been waging a successful war against humanity.
 They include many species such as the Grunts, Jackals, Brutes, Hunters, Drones, Engineers (only in the Halo novels) and the ruling class, the Prophets.
-They also included the Elites, but they were cast out of the Covenant in Halo 2 in a bloody civil war that in turn forced the elites to ally with the humans.
+They also included the Elites, but they were cast out of the Covenant in 2552 in a bloody civil war that in turn forced the elites to ally with the humans.
 The races are all bound together by their unquestioned belief in the long extinct forerunners and their promise of the great journey.
 In that sense they follow the prophets who claim that they can lead them to this promise land.
 The leader of the Covenant was the Prophet of truth until he was executed by the Arbiter in the events in Halo 3.
-With the majority of their fleets decimated and facing both political and cultural upheaval, it is not exactly clear who leads the covenant following the events of Halo 3.
+With the majority of their fleets decimated and facing both political and cultural upheaval, Jul' Mdama leads the Covenant Remnant after the war, thus beginning a Second Human-Covenant War.

 - Truth was the highest of the three ruling Covenant Prophets.
 After the deaths of Regret and Mercy during the events on Delta Halo, the Prophet of Truth became the sole leader of the entire Covenant.